7 Special Pop Classics Books You Must Read

 2. Clueless: A Totally Classic Picture Book

 Clueless is an adaptation of the nineties film.
 Heather Burns illustrated this adaptation.
 On the front book cover, we have our three main characters, Dionne, Cher, and Tai, standing on Cher’s staircase from the movie.
-Then on the back cover, Dionne, Tai, and Cher are surrounded by some other characters at their school.
+Then, on the back cover, Dionne, Tai, and Cher are surrounded by other characters at their school.

 However, the book would be fun for adults as well.
-They grew up watching the movie during their childhood, and now they can use the book to share the story with their kids.
+They grew up watching the movie during childhood, and now they can use the book to share the story with their kids.
 Ultimately, this book wants to teach kids that their friends don’t have to be the same as them.

 Author: Amy Heckerling